 (i) In India agriculture is a primary activity.

-Answer: Agriculture is a primary activity, because many regions in India have fertile land that is favourable for agriculture.
+Answer: Agriculture is a primary activity because many regions in India have fertile land that is favourable for agriculture.
 Two-thirds of the Indian population still depend on agriculture.
 This is mainly because of the lack of literacy among the people.
-Hence, India being a densely populated country requires large scale production of food to fulfill the people needs.
+Hence, India being a densely populated country requires large scale production of food to fulfil the people needs.

 (ii) Different crops are grown in different regions.